oneapi-src/oneDNN/doc/primitives/softmax.md

 1. No primitive specific limitations.
 Refer to @ref dev_guide_data_types for limitations related to data types support.

+2. **GPU**
+   - Different data types of source and destination are not supported.
+   - Integer configurations are not supported.

 ## Performance Tips

 1. Use in-place operations whenever possible.